caohuilin/Project/README.md

 # Project

-This repository create for all projects‘ issues
+This repository is created for all projects‘ issues

 ###start Time: 2016-11-30